 - Minimizing the chance that cancer comes back

-Certain medications are considered the standard of care for breast cancer; however, Norris Cotton Cancer Center clinical trials may be available for interested patients who meet certain criteria.
+Certain medications are considered the standard of care for breast cancer; however, Dartmouth Cancer Center clinical trials may be available for interested patients who meet certain criteria.
 Your medical oncologist discusses your treatment options and plan of care.

 Radiation therapy uses radiation to kill cancer cells.
 It can be effective in destroying the DNA of the cancer cells and preventing the return of cancer.
 Radiation therapy may be recommended before or following breast surgery.
 Our radiation oncologists are experienced in advanced radiation treatments for breast cancer and plan your treatment schedule and follow your progress.
 Radiation is typically given once a day (five days a week) for four to six weeks.